Best professional voicemail greetings for 2023

 “Hello, this is [your name] from [your company].
 Thank you for calling.
 I’m not in the office until [date].
 In the meantime, you can contact [coworker’s name] at [email address] and they can answer any questions you have.
 Bye-bye.”

-Examples of holiday professional voicemail greetings
+Holiday professional voicemail greetings

 “Hi, you’ve reached [your name].
 Our office is closed today due to a public holiday.
 Leave your name and number, and I will get back to you by the end of the day tomorrow.
 Thank you.”